In addition to regular inspection following complaints, the CNIL has chosen three priority themes related to the daily concerns of the French public.

-In the guidelines, CNIL clearly states that consent must be free, it must be informed, explict and unambiguous to be valid.
+In the guidelines, CNIL clearly states that consent must be free.
+It must be informed, explicit and unambiguous to be valid.

-The user must actively give his or her consent and be offered the possibility to reject tracking by cookies.
+The user must actively give consent and be offered the possibility to reject tracking by cookies.

-Moreover, website owners and operators are required to prove that they have obtained consent.
+Moreover, website owners and operators must prove that they have obtained consent.

-Therefore, they are obliged to store consents for 5 years in case the CNIL carries out an inspection.
+Therefore, they are obliged to store consents for 5 years if the CNIL carries out an inspection.